BurningSlime1233/Azebane/Azebane Survival Guide.md

 Planetary Dragon gave Elise the spell [[Elise Spell]] after she showed him what she could do.
 He also told her he would call on her if he needed a task to be done.

 ## Session 14

+Dawndrinker fight
+Rarkon has memories of seeing Istara at the funeral Livia sings the Song of the Stars and everyone must succeed a DC 20 Cha save or gain a short term madness.

+## Session 15

+Ghast Encounter at night on day 5

+Day 6, 3 encounters
+1 Venom Troll
+1 Cinderslag Elemental
+1 Eater of Hope (54 hp buff)